 After you’ve had a heart attack, you’re at a higher risk of a similar occurrence.
 Your healthcare provider will likely recommend follow-up monitoring, testing and care to avoid future heart attacks.
 Some of these include:

 In general, your heart attack symptoms should decrease as you receive treatment.
-You will likely have some lingering weakness and fatigue during your hospital stay and for several days after.
+You’ll likely have some lingering weakness and fatigue during your hospital stay and for several days after.
 Your healthcare provider will give you guidance on rest, medications to take, etc.

 Recovery from the treatments also varies, depending on the method of treatment.
 The average hospital stay for a heart attack is between four and five days.
 In general, expect to stay in the hospital for the following length of time:

-Recovery from a heart attack after you’re released from the hospital depends on the severity of the heart attack, how soon treatment began, methods used and the health conditions you had — if any — before your heart attack.
+Recovery from a heart attack after leaving the hospital depends on the severity of the heart attack, how soon treatment began, the methods used and the health conditions you had — if any — before your heart attack.
 Your healthcare provider can explain the next steps for your recovery and what you can expect.
 In general, most people can return to work or resume their usual activities anywhere between two weeks to three months after their heart attack.
 Cardiac rehab can help people gradually and safely increase their physical activity back to its prior level.

 Complications associated with heart attacks include:

-Younger women (pre-menopause) under age 45 have a better outcome than men of a similar age.
+Younger women (pre-menopause) and people AFAB under age 45 have a better outcome than men and people AMAB of a similar age.
 Scientists believe this is because of estrogen’s heart-protective effects.
 However, after menopause ends the protective benefits of estrogen, women fare worse than men.
 More specifically: